Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ![image](Images/BRDP.png)

-Another recommended way of preventing the attack is to restrict the source IPs to approved IP address instead of any IP in the DNAT rule.
-This will prevent the attacker from connecting to the VM through the firewall's public IP while leaving the RDP port exposed to the internet.
+Another recommended way of preventing the attack is to restrict the source IPs to certain approved IP addresses instead of any IP address in the DNAT rule.
+This will prevent the attacker from establishing a connection to the VM through the firewall's public IP while the RDP port is still exposed to the internet.

 ### 3. Creation of Analytics Rule